zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

 5. Restart the SSH service so the new settings take effect.

     ```nohighlighting
-    # systemctl restart sshd
+    # <copy>systemctl restart sshd</copy>
     ```

-## **STEP 5**: Connect to your compute instance from your personal computer
+## **STEP 5**: (Windows) Connect to your compute instance from your personal Windows computer

-In this step, you learn how to connect to your compute instance from your personal computer.
-There are instructions for Windows 10, Mac, cygwin emulator, and Linux.
-Follow the instructions that pertain to your personal environment.

-### Windows 10

 Using X11 forwarding in an SSH session on your local Windows computer lets you securely run graphical applications (X clients).
 For X11 forwarding in SSH to work, your local computer must be running an X server program, such as Xming or VcXsvr.
-The steps below show you how to configure X11 forwarding on your compute instance and how to install and configure VcXvr (an X server) on your local Windows computer.
 The X server program manages the interaction between the remote application (the X client, and in this case, the Oracle Database 19c installer) and your computer's hardware.
+This example shows you how to install and configure VcXvr on your local Windows computer.

 #### Part A - Install VcXsrv